“There is no Champagne but Champagne”

 the operation is mechanized thanks to processes making it possible to stir metal boxes containing 500 bottles.

-A gyro-pallet at work 24 hours a day, 7 days a week, reduces the riddling time from approximately 6 weeks to 1 week,
+A gyro-pallet at work 24 hours a day, 7 days a week, reduces the riddling time from approximately 6 weeks to 1 week, without in any way modifying the quality of the wine.

 Before being sent for disgorging, the bottles are stored “en masse”